andrewcooke/CRC.jl/README.md

 ## From the Command Line

-The `crc.jl` file contains a simple utility for calculating the hash of files:
+The `crc.jl` file contains a simple utility for calculating the checksum of files:

 ```
 andrew@laptop:~/project/CRC> CRC=`find ~/.julia -name crc.jl`